grafnu/daq-1/docs/switcher.md

-If `ext_ctrl` is _not_ defined, then the system will spin up a special `daq-switch` Docker container to masqurade as a switch (well, respond to a ping, at least).
+If `ext_ctrl` is _not_ defined, then the system will spin up a special `daq-switch` Docker container to masqurade as a switch (well, respond to a ping, at least); otherwise, it should enable access to an external actual physical switch.

 ## Test Run
 <pre>